Rokmaster Resources (CVE:RKR) Stock Price Up 20% – Still a Buy?

 Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report)’s share price rose 20% during trading on Saturday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 256,000 shares traded hands during mid-day trading, an increase of 124% from the average daily volume of 114,305 shares.
+(CVE:RKR – Get Free Report) was up 20% on Saturday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 256,000 shares changed hands during trading, an increase of 124% from the average daily volume of 114,305 shares.
 The stock had previously closed at C$0.03.

 Rokmaster Resources Trading Up 20.0%